brandur/sorg/content/nanoglyphs-drafts/001-initialize.md

 > my comfort and entertainment.
 And yet, and yet…I cannot
 > find myself here.

-These days I feel lucky to have been brought up in an age where boredom was possible -- not something kids get anymore.
+I'm lucky to have been brought up in an age where boredom was possible -- not something kids get anymore.
 I still remember long camping trips with so little to do that you had to be creative and make your own fun.
 Today, if my mind isn't occupied for ten seconds, there's always a dozen distractions to reach for.

 Even trying to be mindful about a very human tendency to romanticize the past (never as good as we remember), there